Cap Anson: Personal character

 Anson was authoritarian as a manager, marching his players onto the field in military formation and banning alcohol consumption during the playing season.
 Starting in the latter 1880s, he often bet on baseball, mainly on his team's chances to win the pennant.
-Today that would be considered incongruous with a moral character.
 However, in that era, the main concern was players taking bribes to purposely lose games.
 Betting by players, managers, and owners was regarded as acceptable so long as they did not bet against their team doing well or associate with gamblers.

 On corruption in sports, he said the following in 1891: "The time may have been, and probably was, when base-ball was as rotten as horse racing, but that time has gone by.
 The men in control of base-ball matters are of the highest personal character, and no one will say anything against them.
 As to the charges against any individual player, I will believe them when they have been proved.
 Every thing [sic] possible has been done to protect the patrons of the National game, and efforts in that direction will never be abated.
 I don’t know of any crookedness in the ball field.
 If I did I’d undoubtedly say something about it."

 A chronological review of 162 reports of bets on regular season baseball by players, managers or club officials, from 1876 to 1900, tallied the sport's top bettors in that era as follows: